-iii) Cash and bank balances
+iii) Bank balances

-The cash and bank balances are held with reputable financial institutions with high credit ratings and no history of default.
-Impairment on cash and bank balances has been measured on a 12-month ECL and reflects the short term maturities of the exposures.
-The Company considers that its cash and bank balances have low credit risk based on the external credit ratings of the financial institutions.
-There has been no change in the estimation techniques or significant assumptions made during the current reporting period
+The bank balances are held with reputable financial institutions with high credit ratings and no history of default.
+Impairment on bank balances has been measured on a 12-month ECL and reflects the short term maturities of the exposures.
+The Company considers that its bank balances have low credit risk based on the external credit ratings of the financial institutions.
+There has been no change in the estimation techniques or significant assumptions made during the current reporting period.